HarshCasper/MiscProgramsInC/README.md

 versa.
 In addition, Lifeline Options have also been added to the game to allow the user some hints like whether the number is Even/Odd, Prime/Composite or the sum of digits.
 A Guess counter has also been added for further compatability.
 Solution can be found [here](https://github.com/HarshCasper/MiscProgramsInC/blob/master/GuessGame.c).

+- Stack :

+The following program is the implementation of the Stack Data Structure using Arrays on C-Programming Languages with basic operations like Push, Pop, Display and Peek performed on the Stack.
+Solution can be found [here](https://github.com/HarshCasper/MiscProgramsInC/blob/master/Stack.c).